wrdhall3/group-project-3/README.md

 This structured dataset allows efficient retrieval and analysis, enabling analysts to gain insights quickly and accurately.

 ### Data Source
-Earnings call transcripts are retrieved in real time using **API Ninja**, a financial data provider offering access to company earnings transcripts.
+Earnings call transcripts are retrieved in real-time using **API Ninja**, a financial data provider offering access to company earnings transcripts.
 This integration enables the system to dynamically fetch the latest transcripts for informed decision-making.

 ### Data Preprocessing
 To enhance retrieval accuracy and optimize response generation, the AI system applies several preprocessing steps: